 That ordination by presbyters is (though not the only valid) yet the best, most scripturally regular, and, therefore, the most eligible, ordination. (ibid.
 78)

 Henry was convinced that a plurality of presbyters constituted the best church leadership, but he was not persuaded it was the only church government taught in Scripture.
-Having resolved his ordination dilemma, he wrote to some Presbyterian ministers in London who knew him well and asked them to ordain him.
+Having resolved his ordination dilemma, he wrote to some Presbyterian ministers in London that knew him well and asked them to ordain him.
 On May 9, 1687, Matthew Henry was examined for ordination having made a full “confession of his faith,” which was a statement of what he believed.
-As he expressed who God is in his confession he showed the influence of the Westminster Standards on his thinking as he quoted from, without attribution, the Shorter Catechism, question 11, regarding providence.
-Henry’s examinations were sustained, and he was ordained privately “by imposition of hands, with fasting and prayer” (Williams, 79).
+As he expressed who God is in his confession he showed the influence of the Westminster Standards on his thinking by quoting from, without attribution, the Shorter Catechism, question 11, concerning providence.
+Henry’s examinations were sustained and he was ordained privately “by imposition of hands, with fasting and prayer” (Williams, 79).
 Why was he ordained privately?
-The history of Presbyterians in England was one of ups and downs generally associated with the thinking of the reigning ruler, whether monarch or lord protector.
-It was a good idea always to be cautious when dissenting against the established church because rulers tend to readjust their thinking as politics ebb and flow.
-The Act of Indulgence had been issued by James II on April 4, a month before Henry’s ordination, which means the dangers of being a Presbyterian had been somewhat alleviated giving dissenters more freedom.
-But the trouble was, bishops of the Church of England differed in their aggressiveness concerning enforcing edicts of the king and if they had room enough between the lines of text in an edict, they took full advantage of it by inserting their own interpretations and views.
-So, not only did the Presbyterians have to deal with unpredictable monarchs, they faced the challenge of capricious prelates.
-Presbyterians did not know how things would work out regarding the Act of Indulgence and given their rocky history in England, it was wise to err towards caution.
+The history of Presbyterians in England was one of ups and downs because of the ecclesiastical polity sympathies of the reigning ruler, whether monarch or lord protector.
+It was a good idea always to be cautious when dissenting against the established church because rulers tended to readjust their thinking as the political situation changed.
+The Act of Indulgence had been issued by James II on April 4, a month before Henry’s ordination, which means the dangers of being a Presbyterian were somewhat alleviated giving dissenters more freedom.
+But the trouble was, individual bishops of the Church of England differed in their aggressiveness concerning enforcement of edicts from the king and if they had room enough to read between the lines of an edict’s text, they took full advantage of it by inserting their own interpretations and views.
+So, not only did the Presbyterians have to deal with unpredictable monarchs, they faced the challenge of some prelates with self-serving interests.
+Presbyterians did not know how things would play out regarding the Act of Indulgence and given their rocky history in England, it was wise to err towards caution.
 Presbyterian views played an important part in Matthew’s upbringing, but its significance has been lost by historians with one describing him as “an evangelical Church of England Minister,” another a “nonconformist minister,” and yet another said he was “a celebrated English nonconformist divine” (sources below).

 Matthew Henry continued with the Chester congregation for twenty-five years during which time a church building was constructed.
 He was often sought to relocate and serve other pulpits, but it was not until 1712 that he accepted a call to the chapel in Hackney, London.
-In his later years Henry suffered of “the stone,” a disease which it seems nearly everyone in his day experienced.
+In his later years Henry suffered of “the stone,” a disease which it seems nearly everyone in his day experienced especially if they were sedentary and studious.
 May 31, 1714, Henry left for a visit to Chester to see his former congregation and friends.
 While on his return trip to London he became paralyzed, possibly caused by a stroke, and he had to stop in Nantwich.
-It is reported that he said to one of his friends as death approached, “You have been used to take notice of the sayings of dying men, this is mine, that a life spent in the service of God, and communion with him, is the most pleasant life that anyone can live in this world.”
+It is reported he said to one of his friends as death approached, “You have been used to take notice of the sayings of dying men, this is mine, that a life spent in the service of God, and communion with him, is the most pleasant life that anyone can live in this world.”
 Henry worked faithfully sometimes preaching as often as seven times a week.
 After just a bit over fifty years of life, Matthew Henry died June 22, 1714.
-He was buried in the church yard of Trinity Church, Church of England.

 Henry was married twice.
-His first wife was Katharine Hardware, who died of small pox shortly after the birth of their first child.
-In remembrance of his deceased wife, Matthew named the infant for her mother, but little Katharine lived only fifteen months before whooping cough took her life.
+His first wife was Katharine Hardware who died of small pox shortly after the birth of their first child.
+In remembrance of his deceased wife, Matthew named the infant for her mother but little Katharine lived only fifteen months before whooping cough took her life.
 Shortly thereafter Henry married Mary Warburton.
 The names of children given in Williams’s book are Elizabeth, Mary, Esther, Ann, Philip, Elizabeth, Sarah, Theodosia, and Mary.
 The absence of baby Katharine’s name indicates these were the children who survived to become adults.
-The repetition of both Elizabeth and Mary may indicate a fondness for the names, Henry was honoring ancestors with the same given names, or Williams or his printer made a mistake.
+The repetition of both Elizabeth and Mary may indicate a fondness for the names; Henry was honoring ancestors with the same given names; or children that die are sometimes honored by naming a later infant with the deceased’s name.
 Of course, given Henry’s dedication to Christ, he may have found the mothers of both the Lamb of God and the one who announced his arrival particularly blessed.